selnsimay/JAIL-Data-Curation-Benchmark/README.md

 ## Neo4j Setup and Querying

 To run Reactome queries locally or remotely (e.g., from DGX, Andes, or any machine with multi-hop SSH access), follow the instructions below.
+These setup instructions are adapted from the official Reactome documentation, available at: https://reactome.org/dev/graph-database#GetStarted

 ### Requirements